kenlies/Born2beroot-42-/README.md

 # Born2beroot
-Project where we had to install a linux-based server on a VM, and set some funky things in it.
+A Hive Project where we had to install a linux-based server on a VM, and set some funky things in it.

 1. We had to partion our virtual machine using LVM into 2 encrypted section.
 (Example in subject)
 2. Setup UFW & SSH on port 4242.
 Install Sudo.